hayyaun/stabify/README.md

 - Periodic 10s check = ACK -> Send "1"
 - if change = ACTIVE -> Send "A"
 - after 30 periods = OFF -> Send "0"

+set time and threshold and last device to shared prefs